 She remembered her conversations with her colleague, Gus.
 They always argued with each other, but in a respectful way.
 There was an implicit understanding between them that having a constant Devil’s Advocate was exceedingly useful, despite being exceedingly frustrating.
 Their coworkers, of course, did not have this understanding, and simply wondered when they were going to get it over with and finally start dating.

 Technically speaking, every structure is a four-dimensional structure, he would always remind her.
 Which, sure, it’s true, from a certain point of view.
 But it’s an asinine point of view to take because, by that logic, every structure is an infinite-dimensional structure.
 Yes, and that’s quite the point, isn’t it?

 He had an obnoxious habit of being smug and cryptic like that.
 She never really had the patience for the riddles though.
 The point was that the True Cross was deliberately extended, by conscious design.
 It was that conscious intent, in her mind, that truly gave weight to a structure.

 And it was with conscious intent that she incorporated several elements of the standard mythologies into her design, just to make it more palatable for the masses.
 If she only had more time, she could have come up with a suitable spin for the events unfolding around her.
 Apocalypse.
 Revelation.
 Rapture.

 But she had no time.
 Her followers would not be saved.
 Gus wouldn’t be saved.
-It was hard to tell which was more sad.
-No time to think though.
+It was hard to tell which was sadder.
+No time to think, though.
 Action.
 She spoke the phrase:

 As the Cross began to unfold itself in that unseen dimension, its physical form in this Time and Space diminished.
 The Cross was reducing itself to a point, a single, one-dimensional vertex: massless and volumeless.
 Natalie’s corporeal form was already gone, her Life and subsequent Death Burst both channeling through and powering the machination.